sayzlim/sayzlim.github.io/source/_posts/2012-06-25-dragondrop-makes-dragging-and-dropping-easier.md

 ---
 layout: post
 title: DragonDrop Makes Dragging and Dropping Easier
+description: Move the files between folder on Mac easily with the help of DragonDrop.
 ---
 I can hardly tell the DragonDrop’s purpose from the its description.
 The developer describes DragonDrop as a utility that makes dragging and dropping easier on your Mac.
 One thing is true.
 The process of dragging and dropping on Mac is difficult.
 There are many times where I need drop the files into “Open File…” window and miss the hold state during the process.